amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-04-16-365days-self-love.md

 The truth is, most people are afraid to listen to their emotions.

-How often do we needlessly hold our emotions hostage out of fear&ndash;suppressing feelings so we can fulfill other people’s expectations for us, trying to achieve a desired result that we tell ourselves will be worth the sacrifice in the long run?
+How often do we needlessly hold our emotions hostage out of fear&ndash;suppressing feelings so we can fulfill other people’s expectations for us&ndash;trying to achieve a desired result that we tell ourselves will be worth the sacrifice in the long run?

 In this instance, we’re still making decisions because we think they’ll make us feel better, just instead of taking actions that will directly lead to happiness, we go about it in a roundabout way.
 We try to achieve indirect happiness, setting out to fulfill the expectations that others have set for us, thinking that winning their approval will lead us to the happiness we seek.
 We act out of fear of losing their love.